decred/dcrdocs/docs/faq/proof-of-stake/stake-pools.md

 ---

+!!! danger "Critical Information"

-!!!
-Note This FAQ dates from earlier in Decred's history and used deprecated terms like PoS Mining (now Voting) and Stakepools (now Voting Service Providers).
+    This FAQ dates from earlier in Decred's history and used deprecated terms like PoS Mining (now Voting) and Stakepools (now Voting Service Providers).

 #### 1. Are there any other benefits to a stake pool other than not needing to run a full node and keeping your wallet unlocked?
 For example, will it have a better chance of winning or anything like that?

 Stake pools will usually implement multi-wallet redundancy by having many wallets physically distributed around the globe.
 This means there's less chance of a vote being missed because one wallet is down.
 It also reduces latency between the wallet and network which can reduce the chance of a vote being missed.
-Using a VSP does not affect the chance of one's ticket being called to vote.
+Using a stake pool (Voting Service Provider (VSP)) does not affect the chance of one's ticket being called to vote.

 ---